-The District Special Education Department will make arrangements for transportation for eligible students.
+Special Education students are provided with bus services or other alternative transportation services (such as transportation reimbursement or District-provided private transportation service) appropriate to the needs of each child.
 Students assigned to special education programs requiring attendance at schools outside their regular attendance area will be transported.
 Individual special conditions may warrant special education students to be transported to their assigned schools.
 If parents are dissatisfied with a transportation decision, they may appeal to the District's Director of Special Education.